 There are a number of requirements here, so read this section thoroughly.

 This video is important because the Step 4 Live Horse Trim Clinic will require that your sequencing is confirmed if you are to trim effectively, efficiently and safely while under the horse.
 Students who cannot sequence to ISNHCP training standards may be required to return to another Step 3 Sequencing Clinic.
-However, if the ISNHCP's opinion is that only practice is merited, and students can bring their sequencing to standard without further training, the ISNHCP will accept a second video.
+However, if the ISNHCP's opinion is that only practice is merited, and students can bring their sequencing to standard without further training, the ISNHCP will accept a second sequencing video.

 1. Many years of instruction have taught us that sequencing requires practice, practice, practice!
 For this reason, the ISNHCP will not accept videos filmed at the Step 3 Clinics.
 Students are required to return home and practice on their own to confirm their sequencing according to NHC standards before preparing and submitting their videos.
 It is also highly recommended that you practice your sequencing with fellow support group members on a range of different horses.
 The ISNHCP, of course, does not expect graduate level performance, but does require that the basics of sequencing are both understood and confirmed at the basic level (see #2 below).
 If students find they are unable to sequence on their own, they should schedule additional training with any authorized ISNHCP sequencing instructor (posted on the ISNHCP website), including your Step 3 sequencing clinician.

 4. After submitting your video, make payment here for the ISNHCP evaluation.
 After payment has been received, your video will be evaluated by the ISNHCP.
-Normally, this can take up to a week, but every effort will be made to get it back to your as soon as possible.
+Normally, this can take up to a week, but every effort will be made to get it back to you sooner if possible.

-5. The ISNHCP will provide a through critique of your performance and email it to you.
-Your support group leader, ISNHCP clinicians, and Field Instructors will be included in this email so they will be informed of your progress.
+5. The ISNHCP will provide a thorough critique of your performance and email it to you.
+Your ISNHCP Step 2/3 clinician will be included in this email so they will be informed of your progress.